Tejas-Chakkarwar/portfolio_new/README.md

 ### Notes
 - Local video has been removed; hero uses Vimeo embeds.
 - Navbar is normalized across sections so all links work everywhere.
+- Chatbot gracefully degrades to rule-based answers if no `GEMINI_API_KEY` is configured.